 You need to invest in a cold smoke generator if you are going to attempt to make my cold smoked Scotch salmon recipe or smoke cheese.
 I say "invest" and it sounds like a complicated piece of kit but really it's quite simple and they are inexpensive to buy.

 That said, don't just reserve it for cold smoked salmon or cheese.
 You can smoke butter, salt, oil, kippers... the list goes on.

 There are really just two basic rules to adhere to when using a cold smoke generator:

 Cold smoking must take place at temperatures below 30°C (85°F) so do your cold smoking when the ambient temperature is cool.

 You can use a cold smoke generator in almost any cabinet or food chamber provided that there is ventilation top and bottom to create an air flow.
-I use mine on the fire grate of my ceramic barbecue and lay out the food to be smoked on the cooking grate.
+I use mine in the ash pan of my Pit Barrel Cooker and hang my food above.

 All of the cold smoke generators listed below however work fine with both charcoal, ceramics and wood pellet grills.